pavliukalinacode/TestFramework/README.md

 Negative tests are intentionally implemented as **bug scenarios**

 Reason:
-The API under test (Swagger Petstore) is a demo service It contains multiple inconsistencies and validation gaps These behaviors are documented and treated as defects
+The API under test (Swagger Petstore) is a demo service.
+It contains multiple inconsistencies and validation gaps.
+These behaviors are documented and treated as defects.
 Approach:
-Bugs are explicitly described in scenario comments Tests are written to reflect actual current behavior Expected correct behavior is documented but quarantined
+Bugs are explicitly described in scenario comments.
+Tests are written to reflect actual current behavior.
+Expected correct behavior is documented but quarantined.

 ## Logging